Articles

 13,000 mile Private Airplane Expedition – on $6 a day

+There is a little know secret, that, if used correctly, can transform a person’s life in less than 4-seconds.
+Consider the following true story.
 In 1968, our high school football team played Calaveras High, located in the mountain town of San Andreas, CA. The school boasted some big guys, and a championship record to boot.
 At the time, I was a fairly underweight, 120-pound defensive end.
 Mr. Turner was our coach.
-Calaveras decided to run a sweep around my end.
-A husky half-back was coming right at me, full speed.
-Unfortunately I got in the way.
-Our head-on collision nearly killed me.
-We both...
+Calaveras decided to run a sweep around my end....